 To be eligible for depreciation, the asset (or big equipment) must be:

 - used in a trade or business to produce income,

-- have a useful life of more than 3 years, or
+- have a useful life of more than 3 years

 - something that wears out or loses its value.

 There are lots of ways to calculate depreciation, and certain assets have to use different rules than others.
-We’re here to make sure you follow the right rules.
-But the main takeaway for you is that when you do make a big purchase, be sure to list it in “Big Equipment” and when we have our tax appointment, we’ll talk through what makes the most sense for your situation, whether it’s taking all the expenses now, or helping out “future you” by spreading things out.
+The important takeaway, is that we’re here to make sure you follow the right rules.
+Just remember, when you do make a big purchase, be sure to list it under “Big Equipment,” and when we have our tax appointment, we’ll talk through what makes the most sense for your situation.